 “To everything there is a season” the writer of Ecclesiastes declares.
 He proceeds to detail many of the milestone events of life with contrasts: “…a time to (this)…and also a time for (that)….”
 In our advanced years we acknowledge God’s wisdom to bring us through many of those opposites to balance our lives.

 When a fruit is in season, it is ripe, mellow, fragrant, nutritious, and at the peak of its essence.
-Let's hope that can be said of us.
+Can that be said of us?
 We should not bemoan the fact that we are aging; instead we should revel in our opportunity to bear fruit, more fruit, and much fruit according to Jesus’ desire and plan for the aging.
 The Psalmist compared the mature godly person with a palm tree that bears fruit into its hundredth year. “…They will flourish in the courts of our God; they will still yield fruit in old age; they shall be full of sap and very green….”
 (Psalm 92:12-15)

 Arriving at our “fullness of years” is no excuse to become slack in active witness for our Lord.
-The Scriptures exhort us to be available to speak up for Him anytime, anywhere, “in season and out of season.” despite increasing limitations perhaps of strength, health, finances, or opportunity.
+The Scriptures exhort us to be available to speak up for Him anytime, anywhere, “in season and out of season” despite increasing limitations of strength, health, finances, or opportunity.
 To be advanced in years does not give us license to retreat because of age.